ietf-wg-elegy/rfc8989bis/draft-ietf-elegy-rfc8989bis.md

 reasons.
 Further, the NomCom has completed two cycles using entirely online tools.

 Counting remote attendance lowers the barriers to entry.
-As the IETF is committed to having a no-fee remote option ({{?I-D.ietf-shmoo-remote-fee}}) the only required investment is to log on once per meeting at a specific time (sometimes a locally inconvenient hour).
+As the IETF has historically provided a fee-free remote participation option, via waiver or otherwise, the only required investment is to log on once per meeting at a specific time (sometimes a locally inconvenient hour).
 While this document does not formally impose a requirement for the NomCom to function entirely remotely, including remote-only attendees in the pool is likely to effectively require a remote component to NomCom operations.

 Finally, overly restrictive criteria work against getting a broad talent pool.